fastify/fastify-dx/packages/fastify-dx-react/README.md

   : hydrateRoutes(import.meta.glob('$globPattern'))
 ```

 See [the full file](https://github.com/fastify/fastify-dx/blob/dev/packages/fastify-dx-react/virtual/base.jsx) for the `createRoutes()` and `hydrateRoutes()` definitions.

-If you want to use your own custom routes list, just replace the glob imports with your own routes list:
+If you want to use your own custom routes list, you must eject this file as-is and replace the glob imports with your own routes list:

 ```js
 const routes = [